What kind of funding opportunities does CAAM offer?

 2 hours = 2.5 hours

-For Open Call previous works are accepted, but we strongly recommend that you submit a work-in-progress.
-Bear in mind that the panel will only watch up to 10 minutes of sample work for each applicant.
-Thus we also recommend submitting trailers or clips that present the strongest footage of your work that is no more than 10 minutes in length.
+For Open Call, while filmmakers’ previous works are accepted, we strongly recommend that you submit a work-in-progress.
+Bear in mind that the panel will only watch up to 15 minutes of sample work for each applicant.
+Thus we also recommend submitting trailers or clips that present the strongest footage of your work that is no more than 15 minutes in length.

 Please contact mediafund[at]caamedia[dot]org with any further questions.